alyssahernandez/tech-elevator-notes/feb04.md

 }
 ```

-THe above code is a good way to *read* items, but you can't modify the overall collection.
+The above code is a good way to *read* items, but you can't modify the overall collection.
 To do so, you would need to do something else:

 ```java
 Stack<String> names = new Stack<String>();